 Why research in pediatric pulmonary hypertension matters

 Three decades ago, pediatric cardiologist Dr. Robyn Barst and other pioneer researchers helped to move pulmonary hypertension toward its first treatment in 1996.
 Before the FDA approved that first drug, survivability was 2.8 years for 50% of patients.
 Research has led to now 14 treatments for pulmonary hypertension.
 Unfortunately, there is still only one FDA-approved treatment for children with PH.

 During the past decade of extraordinary research and clinical activity, the number of physicians treating this disease has increased from about 100 to an estimated 12,000.
 Driven by research, this medical field is in rapid formation.

 PHA is committed to placing the issue of pediatric PH squarely at the forefront of the PH research agenda.
-PHA has a proven track record in supporting research through four leveraged partnerships which, to date, have enabled the organization to commit more than $15 million to PH research.
+PHA has a proven track record in supporting research through four leveraged partnerships which, to date, have enabled the organization to commit approximately $8 million to PH research.
 Moreover, through PHA’s Scientific Leadership Council — a body of 28 world-renowned PH researchers and clinicians — PHA has the structure in place to establish and oversee an effective pediatric PH research program.
 The SLC’s Research Committee will play a critical role in the development, management, and oversight the pediatric research program.